TechieTeee/TechieTeee/README.md

   + Build Pretty Solana Camp Alum, Buildspace Women Eth Builder Alum, Buildspace Nights and Weekends Season 1 Alum
   + Covalent HQ Data Alchemist Cohort 1 Alum
   - ✨ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses
- - 💼 Open to Work
+ - 💼 Open to New Work Opportunities
 - 📫 You can be reach me on Twitter: @TechieTeee

 <!---